TIBCOSoftware/snappydata/docs/troubleshooting/prevent_disk_full_errors.md

 * Monitor SnappyData logs for low disk space warnings.
 SnappyData logs disk space warnings in the following situations:

-    -   **Log file directory**: Logs a warning if the available space is less than 100 MB.
+    -   **Log file directory**: Logs a warning if the available space is less than 100 MB.
-    -   **Disk store directory**â: Logs a warning if the usable space is less than 1.15 times the space required to create a new oplog file.
+    -   **Disk store directory**: Logs a warning if the usable space is less than 1.15 times the space required to create a new oplog file.
     -   **Data dictionary**: Logs a warning if the remaining space is less than 50 MB.

     You can configure the log message frequency with the <a href="reference/configuration/ConnectionAttributes.html#jdbc_connection_attributes__diskspace-warning-interval" class="xref">gemfire.DISKSPACE\_WARNING\_INTERVAL</a> system property.